-Many financial analysts focus on net cash flow.
 A business's net cash flow generally differs from its accounting profit because some of the revenues and expenses listed on the income statement were not received or paid in cash during the year.
-The relationship between net cash flow and net income can be expressed as follows:
+The relationship between net cash flow and net income is:

-Net cash flow = Net income - Noncash revenues + Noncash charges.
-(3-1)
+Net cash flow = Net income - Noncash revenues + Noncash charges

 The primary examples of noncash charges are depreciation and amortization.
 These items reduce net income but are not paid out in cash, so we add them back to net income when calculating net cash flow.
 Another example of a noncash charge is deferred taxes.
 In some instances, companies are allowed to defer tax payments to a later date even though the tax payment is reported as an expense on the income statement.
-Therefore, deferred tax payments are added to net income when calculating net cash flow.
-At the same time, some revenues may not be collected in cash during the year, and these items must be subtracted from net income when calculating net cash flow.
+Therefore, deferred tax payments are added to net income when calculat-